 Why is Mary involved in sustainable educational programming?
 For her children and grandchildren, that they will always enjoy the earthly wonders of the world.

 Dr. Searby manages the NASA Headquarters Earth Sciences Capacity Building Program in Washington DC, USA.
 Nancy champions applying Earth Science data to decisions and actions that improve society.
 Through training, feasibility projects, and services co-development through programs called ARSET, DEVELOP, and SERVIR, the program builds individual and institutional capacity In the United States, in and through regional networks in Africa, Asia, and the Americas, and globally to improve disaster resilience, biodiversity and ecosystem sustainability, water resources management, public health surveillance, and food security and sustainable agriculture.
 She participates in the Group on Earth Observations (GEO) and regional AmeriGEO, and serves as Co-Chair of the GEO Capacity Development (CD) Working Group (WG), Co-Chair of the Inter-American CD WG, and Chair of the Committee on Earth Observation Satellites’ WG on Capacity Building and Data Democracy.
 Dr. Searby was primary author and researcher on Resolution R-6 that passed at the 227th Diocesan Convention in November 2021.
 She is a member of St. Dunstan’s, McLean.

-Sharon served for three years as a member of the original Creation Care Task Force before being reappointed to the current Creation Care Task Force.
+Sharon served for three years as a member of the original Creation Care Task Force before being reappointed to the current Creation Care Committee.
 She is a member of St. James's, Richmond.